Updated January 28th, 2023

 Your child’s health and fitness level

-At your child’s annual physical let the pediatrician know that your child is interested in running or starting a training program.
+At your child’s next physical let the pediatrician know that your child is interested in running.

-If you do not have a pediatrician’s appointment coming up, you can do a basic assessment of your child’s fitness level.
+If you do not have an appointment coming up, a quick call is advised.

 Your Child’s Age

-The Road Runners Club of America (RRCA) is the largest running organization in the US and provides educational materials for running clubs interested in hosting youth running programs.
+The Road Runners Club of America (RRCA) is the largest running organization in the US and provides educational materials for running clubs who host youth running programs.

-The RRCA guidelines recommend that children under 5 participate in kid’s fun runs.
-These are usually under 400 yards.
+The RRCA guidelines recommend that children under 5 participate in kid’s fun runs which are usually under 400 yards.

 - Children 5 and under should focus on “dash” events that range from a few yards to 400 meters.